nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

-Like other factory providers, our factory function can be <a href="https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory">async</a> and can inject dependencies through `inject`.
+Like other factory providers, our factory function can be [async](/fundamentals/custom-providers#factory-providers-usefactory) and can inject dependencies through `inject`.

 ```typescript
 GraphQLModule.forRootAsync<ApolloDriverConfig>({